Shoresh613/image-file-namer/images/readme.md

 Put the images for naming in this directory.
+Named files will be output to a directory called `named_images` in the `images` directory.